Frequently Asked Questions

 Yes.
 One of the unique aspects of hospice care is the follow-up program.
 Hospice follows up with a patient’s family for a full year after the patient’s death.
 Support groups are offered on a regular basis, and one-on-one counseling is available as well.
 Hospice of Rockingham County’s grief and bereavement services are offered at no charge and are available to anyone in the community in need of support, regardless of whether or not they’ve had a loved one in our program.
 If you need to speak with one of our chaplains, please call (336) 427-9022.
-Click here to visit the Spiritual Services section on our Upcoming Events page.
+Click here to see our calendar for support opportunities.

 Is Hospice affiliated with any religious organization?

 No. Hospice care is not an off-shoot of any religion.
 While some religious organizations have started hospices (sometimes in conjunction with their hospitals), Hospice of Rockingham County serves a broad community and does not require patients to adhere to any particular set of beliefs.

 (Some of the questions above have been adapted from “20 Commonly Asked Questions” published by National Hospice and Palliative Care Organization.)

 How is Hospice care different from home health care?

 The Hospice Benefit is an excellent choice for Medicare/Medicaid eligible patients facing a life-limiting illness.
 Terminally ill patients’ needs in the last few months of life can be vastly different from those patients recovering from an acute illness and who have a greater hope of rehabilitation and recovery.